Guides

 Café en Seine

 With a Parisian café feel by day and a cocktail bar vibe at night, Café en Seine brings a continental flair to Dawson Street.
 There are five different bars over three floors, all of which overlook the atrium with glass-panelled ceilings and art nouveau lanterns.
-You can dance until 2.30am from Wednesday to Saturday, and they offer a chilled out jazz brunch on Sunday afternoons.
+You can dance until 2.30am on Friday and Saturday, and they offer a chilled out jazz brunch on Sunday afternoons.

 House

 While there are cosy fireside tables inside, the airy conservatory and giant garden out the back means that House has one of the most stylish outdoor bars in Dublin.
 Jasmine flowers creep over the trellises and there are plant pots wherever you turn, but the blankets over each chair keep you toasty, whatever the weather is doing.
 There’s often live music or a DJ at the weekends, along with an Instagram-friendly cocktail menu.
-Dinner is served until 10pm, so it’s handy if you’re after a late night bite.
+House stays open until 2.30am Thursday through Sunday, and dinner is served until 10pm.

 37 Dawson Street

-As well as the extensive cocktail menu available in any of their numerous lounges and rooms, 37 Dawson Street also has a Whiskey Bar, with 37 Irish whiskeys to choose from, served up in a heavy crystal glass.
-Your tipple will often be accompanied by the sounds of the baby grand piano or a live DJ and they regularly hold theme nights, too.
+As well as the extensive cocktail menu available in its numerous lounges and rooms, 37 Dawson Street (open until 2.30am most nights) has a whiskey bar with 37 Irish whiskeys to choose from, each served in a heavy crystal glass.
+Your tipple will often be accompanied by the sounds of the baby grand piano or a live DJ, and they regularly hold theme nights, too.
 They also offer a cocktail masterclass, so you can learn how to make your own creations at home.